jiha-ftw/cypress-pipeline-test/README.md

 This will run [docker-compose.yml](docker-compose.yml) which has references to the [Api Docker file](CoreApi/Dockerfile) and the [Cypress Docker file](cypress.io/Dockerfile).
 Ofc, [Docker](https://docs.docker.com/get-docker/) is needed for this to work.

-Apparently, `compuse up` does not accept the `--build-arg`, so passing an argument needs to happen like this (or use environment variables).
+Apparently, `compose up` does not accept the `--build-arg`, so passing an argument needs to happen like this (or use environment variables).
 `CYPRESS_KEY` is passed as value for `--key` on `cypress run`, needed for publishing test runs to a Cypress project.
 ```
 docker-compose build --build-arg CYPRESS_KEY=""